severalnines/docs/user-guide/mysql/manage.rst

 Garbd
 .....

+Exclusie for Galera Cluster.
 Galera arbitrator daemon (:term:`garbd`) can be installed to avoid network partitioning/split-brain scenarios.

 Create a new Garbd instance
 '''''''''''''''''''''''''''